diekhans/gencode-backmap/README.md

      are take from the target annotations if `--useTargetForAutoSmallNonCoding` is specified.
   - `automatic_gene` - Gene is a from an automatic process (ENSEMBL source).
 These are take from the target annotations if `--useTargetForAutoGenes` is specified.
-     It is not recommended to use --useTargetForAutoGenes.
+     It is not recommended to use --useTargetForAutoGenes, instead use --useTargetForAutoSmallNonCoding to exclude the automatic small ncRNAs, but to get the other automatic genes mapped.
   - `pseudogene` - Pseuduogene annotations (excluding polymorphic).
 These are take from the target annotations if `--useTargetForPseudoGenes` is specified.
      It is not recommended to use --useTargetForPseudoGenes.